ortizgui/podvault/README.md

 The script logs downloaded and failed episodes to text files in the download directory:

 - `downloaded_episodes.txt`: Contains titles of successfully downloaded episodes.
-- `failed_episodes.txt`: Contains titles of episodes that failed to download.
+- `failed_episodes.txt`: Contains titles of episodes that failed to download along with the original file name.

 ## Example